ChrisRiley3/borderlands_buddy/README.md

 As well as testing Borderlands Buddy as stated above I also used python to test certain files in my project specifically view.py files and form.py files.
 These tests that I wrote basically test specific parts of functions and make sure they are acting as they should be.
 To test these functions you would enter the following in the console.
-* python3 manaage.py test - This will test all the test.py files
+* python3 manage.py test - This will test all the test.py files
-* python3 manage.py test checkout.test_forms - This will tests a specific apps test.py file specifically the test_forms.py file, you can change this input depending on the app you are wanting to test and the file you are wanting to to test.
+* python3 manage.py test checkout.test_forms - This will test a specific apps test file specifically the test_forms.py file, you can change this input depending on the app you are wanting to test and the file you are wanting to test.
 For example if you wanted to check the feedback apps view file you would input the following in the console python3 manage.py test feedback.test_views.
 * If you wanted to test a specific app file and that files specific function you would input the following in the console python3 manage.py test checkout.test_forms.TestOrderForm.test_customer_name_is_required.
   Inputting this in the console will first go to the checkout out apps test_forms.py file find the TestOrderForm class and then find the specific test_customer_name_is_required function and test it.